natosys/Battlefield-Casualty-Handling/README.md

 Casualties are generated based on rates outlined in [[1]](#References) and refined with analysis provided in [[5]](#References) and supported by [[4]](#References), with the implementation outlined below.

+Comparison of casualty rates to estimates from Ukrainian conflict:

+Russian casualties of between 700 - 1100 casualties per day and troop commitment of 450,000 - 600,000 to the battlefront providing a daily casualty rate of ~0.2% [[7]](#References).
+The casualty generators used in this simulation produce a daily casualty rate of ~0.8% (of total force committed to the battlefront) with a casualty rate of approximately 30 per day for a committed force of 3750.
+As a result this was revised...?

 ### Wounded In Action (WIA)

 Casualty generation has been based on Okinawa combat troop WIA rates ([[1]](#References), table A.7, p 32).
 The $\lambda_{day}=6.86$ WIA rate was converted from a per day to $\lambda_{min}$ (a per minute rate) adjusted for the combat troop population: